 Significant elevations of aminotransferase (SGOT [S-AST] and SGPT [S-ALT]) levels have occurred in a high percentage of patients (and healthy subjects) who have received Heparin.

 To report SUSPECTED ADVERSE REACTIONS, contact Mylan Pharmaceuticals Inc. at 1-877-446-3679 (1-877-4-INFO-RX) or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

 Bleeding is the chief sign of Heparin overdosage.
 Nosebleeds, blood in urine or tarry stools may be noted as the first sign of bleeding.
 Easy bruising or petechial formations may precede frank bleeding.

 When clinical circumstances (bleeding) require reversal of Heparinization, protamine sulfate (1% solution) by slow infusion will neutralize Heparin sodium.
 No more than 50 mg should be administered, very slowly, in any 10 minute period.
 Each mg of protamine sulfate neutralizes approximately 100 USP Heparin units.
 The amount of protamine required decreases over time as Heparin is metabolized.
 Although the metabolism of Heparin is complex, it may, for the purpose of choosing a protamine dose, be assumed to have a half-life of about 1/2 hour after intravenous injection.

 Administration of protamine sulfate can cause severe hypotensive and anaphylactoid reactions.
 Because fatal reactions often resembling anaphylaxis have been reported, the drug should be given only when resuscitation techniques and treatment of anaphylactoid shock are readily available.

-For additional information, the labeling of Protamine Sulfate Injection, USP products should be consulted.
+For additional information consult the labeling of Protamine Sulfate Injection, USP products.

 Heparin Dosage and Administration